Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'metadata for a specific Datadog metric', and specifies the information retrieved (type, unit, description).
-It effectively distinguishes from sibling tools like get-metrics or list-active-metrics.
+Description clearly states verb 'get', resource 'metadata for a specific Datadog metric', and specifies what metadata is included (type, unit, description).
+It distinguishes from sibling tools like get-metrics which list metrics, and list-active-metrics.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.